Loremaster/Loremaster.github.io/source/_posts/2014-02-24-enlarge-your-capistrano.markdown

 }
 {% endcodeblock %}

 After that each person, whose email has been provided in `:to` section will receive the email after deploy.
-Of course, you man need some time to set thins up properly, but afterwards this feature may be very handy for a lot of people.
+Of course, you may need some time to set thins up properly, but afterwards this feature may be very handy for a lot of people.

+###capistrano_deploy_lock

+Last, but not least hero is [capistrano_deploy_lock](https://github.com/ndbroadbent/capistrano_deploy_lock).
+I think you should know that nothing good will ever come out of two (and more) simultaneously deploys.
+This modest hero helps to fight with such evil.

+Installation is simple:

+{% codeblock Gemfile lang:ruby %}
+group :development do
+  gem 'capistrano_deploy_lock'
+end
+{% endcodeblock %}

+Call the hero:

+{% codeblock config/deploy.rb lang:ruby %}
+require 'capistrano/deploy_lock'
+{% endcodeblock %}

+Make sure that all developers have this gem and config to protect your deploys.
+Now each deploy would be locked during deploy and would be unlocked afterwards.
+This protects each your deploy from simultaneously deploys of other people.
+Each person, who would try to deploy during current deploy would receive this message (or something like this):

+{% codeblock Terminal lang:bash %}
+*** Deploy locked 3 minutes ago by 'dark side'
+*** Message: Deploying master branch
+*** Expires in 12 minutes
+{% endcodeblock %}

+This gem also helps in situations when your deploy fails, which gives you time to fix it (by default it is 15 minutes).
+This feature helped me few times.
+You can find more details in [readme](https://github.com/ndbroadbent/capistrano_deploy_lock#readme)

+That is all for today, thank you for your patience.

+P.S.
+All these gems have been tested with Rails 4 and they work.